chitram1/ecber/README.md

 1. `createToleranceMatrix(filepath1, filepath2, eventlist, tolerance, file_seconds = 300)`
 2. `buildMatrix(filepath1, filepath2, eventlist, file_seconds)` --> this function calculates the percent agreement and confusion matrix for a fixed tolerance value of 0
 3. `createToleranceAndKappaValsFromMatrix(output_matrix)` --> this function takes in the confusion matrix and returns a data frame of the percent agreement, percent by chance, along with kappa values
-4. `createToleranceAndKappaValsFromFiles(filepath1, filepath2, tolerance, file_seconds)` --> this function does the same as the above function except that it takes in the excel file paths of both coders and the desired tolerance value for the confusion matrix
+4. `createToleranceAndKappaValsFromFiles(filepath1, filepath2, eventlist, tolerance, file_seconds)` --> this function does the same as the above function except that it takes in the excel file paths of both coders and the desired tolerance value for the confusion matrix

 ```
 eventlist <- list(